What is Addiction?

 - Addiction is a moral failure

-- All people who use drugs are addicted
+- All people who use alcohol or other substances are addicted

-- stop using drugs any time they want to
+- can just stop using if they want to

 - cannot be productive members of society